 Our Timber Frame Outdoor Pavilions combine the modern structure with the traditional art of mortise and tenon joined heavy timbers.
-Constructed with douglas fir, these solid structures combine classic detail with the rustic beauty of natural wood.
+Constructed with #1 Douglas Fir Timbers, these solid structures combine classic detail with the rustic beauty of natural wood.
 These pavilions are great for a large picnic area in the backwoods, a backyard barbecue or commercial pavilions for business, parks, or a poolside resort.

 Sit in your backyard or backwoods on a cold summer evening and enjoy your surroundings.
 Release your stresses to the wind and enjoy nature.
 A wood pavilion is a great place to hang out with friends, barbecue chicken, and refresh yourself.

 (click and drag to navigate, zoom, or go full screen)